-- 3. \Box Once you have picked a motor mount then place the mount into the front of the fuselage. - □ Make sure that the smaller side beam is on the left side of the fuselage. - □ The motor mount should point a little to the right about 2 degrees.
+- 3. \square Place the mount into the front of the fuselage. - □ Make sure that the smaller side beam is on the left side of the fuselage. - □ The motor mount should point a little to the right about 2 degrees.
 Mark the top of the plate.

-- 4. □ Slide the engine into the motor mount and through the front nose ring. - □ Open the spinner and place the spinner back plate onto the engine.
+- 4. □ Slide the engine into the motor mount and through the front nose ring. - Open the spinner and place the spinner back plate onto the engine.
 This will help to center the front of the engine to the fuselage - □ Make sure that there is a clearance between the spinner back plate and the front of the fuselage .